ellisme81/Certification/README.md

 Cooking Certificates if you're interested.
-I'm a Michelin star * -- ONE star Michelin Chef only :)
+I'm a Michelin * star Chef -- ONE star only :)